M64GitHub/movy/perf-tst/README.md

 ### Custom Iteration Count

-The default 100,000 iterations is thorough but slow.
+The default 100,000 iterations is thorough but might be slow on your system.
 Reduce it for quick checks:

 ```bash
 # Fast run for development (still statistically valid)